gaehlerm/SoftwareEngineering/README.md

     assert False
 ```

-As in this example `test_a` is always going to fail, `test_b` will be skipped as it depends on `test_a`.
+As in this example, `test_a` is always going to fail, so `test_b` will be skipped as it depends on `test_a`.

-The output will be `1 failed, 1 skipped` as the `test_b` was skipped.
-And in the short test summary info, only `test_a` is listed as failed.
-Only once `test_a` is fixed, `test_b` will be executed.
+The output will be `1 failed, 1 skipped` because the `test_b` was skipped.
+In the brief test summary information, only `test_a` is listed as failed.
+Only once `test_a` is fixed, will `test_b` be executed.

-For unit tests, dependent tests are generally not a problem.
-Each test covers only one unit which shoudln't depend on any other units.
-Thus unit tests are independent.
+For unit tests, dependent tests are generally not an issue.
+Each test covers only one unit, which shouldn't depend on any other units.
+Thus, unit tests are independent.
 For integration or functional tests [chapter Types of tests], this is a different story.
-They can easily become dependent on each other.
+They can easily become dependent on one another.
 This is why it is important to keep track of the dependencies of the different tests.

 ### Flaky tests

 Tests that do not always return the same result are called flaky.
 This is extremely bad.
 It's just like a false alarm once in a while.
-You'll be annoyed and start ignoring it.
+You may become annoyed and start ignoring it.
 Or maybe even worse, the alarm doesn't go off even though it should.
 Try to avoid flaky tests at all costs.
 It won't take much effort to rerun the tests.
-But the main problem is rather that it destroys the confidence of the team into the test suite.
+But the main problem is that it undermines the team's confidence in the test suite.
 You will never know if a test is failing due to your changes in the code or because, for example, the network is down.
-At times rerunning a test might help, but this is only a superficial fix.
+At times, rerunning a test might help, but this is only a superficial fix.

-The only real solution is writing fail save tests.
-Write for example a test that checks the network connection.
-All tests relying on the network connection will have a dependency on this test.
-Structuring the tests like this can reduce the flakiness by orders of magnitude.
-And it is very important to design your tests such that flakiness cannot occur.
+The only real solution is writing fail-safe tests.
+Write, for example, a test that checks the network connection.
+All tests that rely on the network connection will be dependent on this test.
+Structuring the tests in this way can significantly reduce flakiness.
+It is crucial to design your tests in a way that prevents flakiness.

 Especially unit tests should never be flaky.
 A test only becomes flaky if some part of the code under test is flaky but this should never be the case for unit tests.
-Unit tests should not depend things that can fail, like on the file system nor on network connections.
-This is one of the reasons why you should avoid testing any input/output (IO) for unit tests and reduce it as much as possible for all other tests.
+Unit tests should not depend on things that can fail, such as the file system or network connections.
+This is one of the reasons why you should avoid testing input/output (IO) for unit tests and minimize it as much as possible for all other tests.

-The following test is flaky and always fails in the morning:
+The following test is unreliable and consistently fails in the morning:

 ```py
 from datetime import datetime